GCoiffier/GCoiffier.github.io/content/publications/oneLipSDF.md

 style="width:600px;"
 >}}

 Why is this second point a problem?
-If the gradient exceeds unit norm, there is a risk that the function $f_\theta$ overestimates the true distance, which breaks the validity of geometrical queries like projection on the surface.
-If the implicit function overestimates the distance (Fig 3. center), nothing can be said about the validity of the result nor the convergence.
+If the gradient exceeds unit norm, there is a risk that the function $f_\theta$ overestimates the true distance, which breaks the validity of geometrical queries like projection on the surface (Fig 3. center).
 If the implicit function always underestimates the distance (Fig 3. left), iterating the projection process will always yield the correct result at the cost of more computation time.

 {{< figure src="/img/1lipSDF/queries.jpeg"
 alt="Projection query on an implicit surface"